 In addition to giving recruiters a glimpse of your personality, the Interests section also serves perhaps a more important purpose at a later stage – in the interview, these pieces of info are great icebreakers.

-In summary, when you’re applying to Deloitte or other top consulting firms, make sure you’re ready to pass both a screen by the recruiter and a screen by the resume panel.
+In summary, when you’re applying to top consulting firms, make sure you’re ready to pass both a screen by the recruiter and a screen by the resume panel.
 The recruiter’s glimpse will be quick, so make sure you make a good first impression.

 Hope you enjoyed our latest post!
 For more on management consulting resumes, read additional posts from MC: